 The Museum is committed to creating an environment that people love and this commitment extends to both visitors and employees.
-Creating and maintaining an organisational culture and environment that successfully attracts and retains high quality employees and supports and enhances individual and team capabilities is fundamental to the Museum’s success.
+Creating and maintaining an organisational culture and environment that successfully attracts and retains high quality employees and supports and enhances individual and team capabilities are fundamental to the Museum’s success.
 The Museum values excellent performance and diversity and continues to review, develop and implement workplace practices and programs that support staff to perform to the best of their ability.

 Total staff numbers as at 30 June each year

 As an Australian Public Service (APS) agency, the Museum employs people within a regulatory framework that includes federal workplace relations and related legislation, the Public Service Act 1999 and common law employment contracts.

 In a continually evolving workplace relations and public sector management environment, the Museum provides terms and conditions of employment using a range of statutory and common law instruments.
 A collective agreement negotiated with employees and their representatives is at the heart of the framework.
 The Museum has maintained a high level of employee support for collectively negotiated arrangements over the past decade, reflecting an ongoing culture of consultation and trust.

 The National Museum of Australia negotiated a new enterprise agreement during 2011–12.
 The National Museum of Australia Enterprise Agreement 2012–14 commenced on 27 April 2012 and will expire on 30 June 2014.

 A number of individual Australian Workplace Agreements (AWAs) made under the Workplace Relations Act 1996continue to be in effect within the Museum.
 These AWAs will operate until they are terminated, as provided under the Fair Work Act 2009, or the relevant employment ceases.
 Further AWAs will not be made.